H. M. QUEEN ELIZABETH II

 ROYALS GALLERY 2018

-With the International Maritime Organization making moves to cleaner ocean transport, now demanding low sulfur diesel fuels, (electric) solar and wind powered shipping could be the pinnacle of environmental achievement - if it comes to pass.
+The Elizabeth Swann represents a move to cleaner ocean transport, now demanding low sulfur diesel fuels.
+Electric, solar and wind powered shipping could be the pinnacle of environmental achievement in years to come - if it comes to pass.
 Though, hydrogen fuel cells for cargo ships may play a significant part in the IMO's plans.

 Please use our A-Z INDEX to navigate this site